 Photographers and tourists head in droves to the famous Antelope Canyon.
 The tours are sold out months in advance so even crowded tours of Antelope Canyon were not an option for us.
 We were also told that people photographing Antelope Canyon were shuffled along in crowds and were given 2-minute shifts to take photos.
 Given the opportunity, we probably would have put up with that approach.

-However, we researched and found two tour companies offering spectacular photography at different Slot Canyons.
+However, we researched and found two tour companies offering spectacular photography opportunities at different Slot Canyons.

-We use Antelope Canyon X Taadiddin Tours and Horseshoe Bend Slot Canyon Tours.
+We used Antelope Canyon X Taadiddin Tours and Horseshoe Bend Slot Canyon Tours.
 We recommend taking both tours.

-Both tour companies are family owned but they differ from each other.
-Both offer extremely personalized service and the experience is excellent.
+Both tour companies are family owned but differ from each other.
+Both offer extremely personalized service and the experience with each is excellent.